 Online payment accounts, such as PayPal

-Keeping accurate and current freelance income records while tracking other important metrics can be challenging and time-consuming.
+Keeping accurate, up-to-date records of freelance income while tracking other important metrics can be challenging and time-consuming.
 Save time using full-service outsourced bookkeeping from 1-800Accountant to maintain your freelance business records.

 How Do You Report Freelance Income?
 Find Your Tax Forms